ushelp/EasyQRCodeJS-NodeJS/readme.md

 		// ==== Versions
 		/*
-		version: 0 // The symbol versions of QR Code range from Version 1 to Version 40. default 0 means automatically choose the closest version based on the text length.
+		version: 0, // The symbol versions of QR Code range from Version 1 to Version 40. default 0 means automatically choose the closest version based on the text length.
+		*/

+		// ===== Binary(hex) data mode
+		/*
+		binary: false // Whether it is binary mode, default is text mode.
 		*/
 }
 ```